Innovation in teaching

 LEARN brings together all stakeholders involved in educational research to develop novel teaching practices and help teachers acquire the digital skills needed for tomorrow’s classrooms.
 The center’s research spans all levels of the Swiss educational system.

-The Discovery Learning Program was set up to reinforce cross-disciplinary approaches and give students an opportunity to learn through hands-on experience.
+The MAKE initiative was set up to reinforce cross-disciplinary approaches and give students an opportunity to learn through hands-on experience.
 Thanks to the facilities offered under this program, students can engage in cutting-edge lab work and even conduct their own innovative research projects.

 The CEDE administers EPFL’s MOOCs – an area where EPFL is the leading university in Europe – and performs studies to better pinpoint students’ needs.
 The goal is to continually develop effective methods for both teaching and learning.